Research Labs

 Research Group for Cryptographic Protocols (Associated Chair)

-The research group “Cryptographic Protocols” is headed by Andy Rupp.
+The Rsearch Group “Cryptographic Protocols” is headed by Andy Rupp.
 We focus on the gap between what existing cryptographic protocols offer and what is required in real-world applications.
 Particularly, the group is interested in the tension between the right to privacy and the need or desire to monitor and process user data to satisfy laws, regulations, business interests, etc., in user-centric applications.
 Our goal is the design of protocols and architectures enabling privacy, accountability, and transparency.

 Dr. Andy Rupp